duvandekoker/duvandekoker/README.md

 #### Personal principles

-* We learn from failure - We encourage failure, embrace setbacks, and allow mistakes.
-We learn, iterate and grow from them.
+* Learn from failure - encourage failure, embrace setbacks, and allow mistakes.
+Learn, iterate and grow from them.
-* We are obvious - The experiences we craft are obvious, transparent and inevitable.
-We go the extra mile to make the experience feel predictably inevitable.
-* We collaborate - We tackle problems together.
-We listen, we understand, and we encourage rather than force solutions.
-We learn from each other and understand the value of what we are building.
-* We make it accessible and inclusive - Everything we build should be accessible, responsive and inclusive.
-We sacrifice elegance over inclusiveness, readability and legibility.
-Design should be usable on all devices by all of the people in all situations.

-I love the idea that the Internet is a global public resource, open and accessible to all.

-I believe that inclusive design is a great enabler.

-I believe in culture add, not culture fit.

 <!--
 **duvandekoker/duvandekoker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.